ubuntu-core/snappy-jenkins/README.md

 # Snappy Jenkins Docker container

 This repo helps setting up the CI environment used for executing Snappy integration tests [1].
-In contains a Dockerfile which defines the configuration of a Jenkins container and several shell scripts for bringing it to live both in a cloud provider (only OpenStack supported at the moment) and locally.
+It contains a Dockerfile which defines the configuration of a Jenkins container and several shell scripts for bringing it to live both in a cloud provider (only OpenStack supported at the moment) and locally.

-The testing jenkins jobs use use the binary from this project [2] for launching the tests, it takes care of determining the most recent Snappy cloud image for a given channel and release (see below for the required name patterns), instantiating a cloud instance of that image and getting its ip, executing the integration suite in the instance and shutting it down when finished or in case of errors.
+The testing jenkins jobs use the binary from this project [2] for launching the tests, it takes care of determining the most recent Snappy cloud image for a given channel and release (see below for the required name patterns), instantiating a cloud instance of that image and getting its ip, executing the integration suite in the instance and shutting it down when finished or in case of errors.

 There are also jobs configured for accessing the Snappy Product Integration environment.
 This gives a lot more flexibility when executing the tests not being only limited to cloud instances, however you must provide credentials for this service.

 ## Provision

 There are provision scripts for creating the CI environment locally and in the cloud.
-In both cases you need to have OpenStack credentials loaded, for example by sourcing an novarc file:
+In both cases you need to have OpenStack credentials loaded, for example by sourcing a novarc file:

     $ source path/to/openstack/credentials/novarc